jtian24/EDA_Modeling_Spark/README.md

 Step 1: Filter out variables with too low IV/R square, then build the model using elastic net hyper-parameter tuning : Grid search of optimal penalty distribution (alpha) between L1 and L2 regularization and then at each level of alpha search for optimal lambda representing penalty strength to automatically select best set of variables in terms of cross validation performance.

 Step 2: Necessary for model scorecard building, re-fit the model with variables selected in Step 1 using IRLSM algorithm so as to get p-value for each variable.
 Drop any variable that has a p-value > 0.05 and then refit the model until all variables of the logistic regression are statistically significant.

+(please reference optimal_glm_tuning and iterative_model_selection function for GLM grid search of hyper-parameters and model building)

 Below is the coefficients table of the finalized logistic regression model: